The Phoenix Surgery has Eight partners.

 (Birmingham 2006) MBChB, MRCGP, DRCOG, DFSRH

 Dr Khalid Al-Khayat known as "Dr Khalid" qualified from Birmingham Medical School in 2006.
 He completed his G.P training in the Midlands before initially working around the Wiltshire and Swindon area.
 He enjoys all aspects of General Practice, but particularly training medical students.
 He has also been approved as a trainer for up and coming GP registrars who are trainee GPs.
-He covers Dr Nichol and Dr McInerney's patients when they are on leave.
+He covers Dr Amylou Douglas and Dr Hein Le Roux patients when they are on leave.
 In his spare time he enjoys keeping fit and doing anything outdoors.
 He also spends a lot of time with his horses.

 |Dr James H. E. Woodward|

 Dr Woodward qualified from the University of Bristol in 2009 and joined Phoenix Surgery in 2015.
 He completed his initial training in Somerset and Bristol before undertaking his General Practice training in Gloucestershire (with his registrar year down the road in Minchinhampton).
 Between completing training and joining Phoenix Surgery he worked as a locum GP across Gloucestershire and Herefordshire.
 He covers for Dr Alison Nichol and Dr Naomi Vernon when they are on leave.
 He has a special interest in Palliative Medicine and used to work for Sue Ryder Hospice in Leckhampton providing out of hours cover for their patients.